File Transfer Protocol

 230 User user-name logged in.

-The following command will change the directory on the remote system.
+The following FTP Command will change the directory on the remote system and display the following message.

 ftp> cd /web